 Need to find out your status?

-GLAM offers free, rapid HIV & Hep C testing with results in 20 minutes.
-Make an appointment, or drop in Tues/Thurs between 12-6pm.
+GLAM offers free, rapid HIV testing with results in 20 minutes.
+Schedule an in-person or at-home testing appointment now!

 Want to reduce your risk for HIV?

 PrEP (Pre-exposure Prophylaxis) is a daily pill that, if taken as prescribed, can reduce your risk for HIV by up to 99%.

 PEP (Post-exposure Prophylaxis) is a daily prescription that can reduce your risk for HIV transmission by up to 99% if started within 72 hours of an exposure to the virus.

 We use the OraQuick Rapid HIV-1/2 Antibody Test, so it detects antibodies for HIV, not the virus itself.
 With a drop of blood, our HIV testers will be able to get your results in just 20 minutes.